public-key-cryptography/public-key-editor/README.md

 	the ciphers which is a false or erroneous assumption because cryptanalysts are secretive.
 They don't know that coprime root extraction has been broken for a few decades (which is why RSA was rejected for digital signature algorithms) or that lattice ciphers and error-correcting code ciphers are completely broken for all key sizes and parameters.
-This is why some companies are implementing lattice ciphers in their software.
+Some companies are implementing lattice ciphers into their software programs even though some of them have been publicly broken and all of them have been pri- vately broken just like RSA.

 	Another broken cipher that is being backed by a number of companies is the learning with errors ci- pher.
 In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[],